rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 * [*NEW*] Set the different particle types (i.e. "type A", "type B", etc.) with `hoomd.group.type()`
 * Use DPD (as set by `A`, `gamma`, and the cutoff-radius `r_cut`) to calculate the interactions between particles. *NOTE: Our DPD model uses a combination of conservative force, dissipative force, and random force.
 We do not need to set parameters for the random force because it is Brownian (i.e. calculated directly from temperature)*
 	* This step will now specify the interactions between multiple sets of particle types (i.e. A-A, A-B, and B-B)
-* Choose what to happens after one timestep (i.e. standard integration or Velocity-Verlet integration `nve`) and set the time interval for this (dt = 0.01)
+* Choose what to happens after one timestep (i.e. standard integration with the Velocity-Verlet algorithm `nve`) and set the time interval for this (dt = 0.01)
 * Define the outputs (e.g. GSD, LOG, etc.)
 * Run the simulation!